Can Dogs Eat Peaches? How to Share the Summer Treat With Your Pup Safely

 Schmid says the peach pit can also cause an obstruction in the intestines, so remove the pit, cut the raw peach into small pieces, and you're fine to give some to your dog.

-Canned peaches aren't toxic but might be best to avoid based on the extra sugar and calories they add.
+That's why it might be best for you to avoid canned peaches based on their extra sugar and calories.

-If your grilled peaches are just raw, cooked peaches, don't worry.
+If your grilled peaches are cooked—otherwise unchanged—peaches, don't worry.
 Let them cool off and they're dog-safe.
-But if you've added extra stuff (like, say, this delicious recipe with butter) to make them taste better, consider giving your pup just a small taste and not a full-on dog bowl full of this stuff.
+But if you've added extra stuff (like butter) to make them taste better, consider giving your pup just a small taste and not a bowl full of this stuff.

 Extra calories aren't the only issue with processed peach products like peach yogurt.
 Schmid says dog owners need to be certain that peach products don't include xylitol, a sweetener that's dangerously toxic to dogs.